 This paper examines how and to what degree energy from the ocean can contribute to the climate agenda and achieving SDG 7 (Affordable and Clean Energy), including identifying new solutions and their potential impact, as well as addressing related safety and environmental concerns.

-Additionally, the paper current developments in green technology, and the potential for deep -seabed minerals mining to help meeting rising technological demand, as well as the related environmental risks, legal and rights-based challenges, conflict with sustainable development goals and future policy options.
+Additionally, the paper discusses current developments in green technology, and the potential for deep-seabed mineral mining to help meet rising technological demand, as well as the related environmental risks, legal and rights-based challenges, conflict with sustainable development goals and future policy options.

 The authors for this paper are: Peter M. Haugan, Lisa A. Levin, Diva Amon, Hannah Lily, Mark Hemer, and Finn Gunnar Nielsen